FY 2017

 [Kyoto University of Education]

-Administrative District: Fushimi Ward
+Administrative district: Fushimi Ward

-Kyoto is a core area of origami culture, with a thriving production of traditional washi, Chiyo paper, and origami.
-The purpose of this project is to introduce the appeal of origami culture and ORIGAMI science to children by university students, and to share the charm of Kyoto with the world by showing how to fold origami as a video on the Kyoto University of Education YouTube site.
-A total of six public lectures on “ORIGAMI Science” will be held, and video teaching materials on how to fold 10 origami works will be produced and released.
+Kyoto is a core region of origami culture, with a thriving production of traditional Japanese paper, chiyogami, and origami.
+The purpose of this project is for university students to introduce children to the charms of origami culture and ORIGAMI science, and for origami folding videos to be published on the Kyoto University of Education YouTube site, spreading the appeal of Kyoto to the world.
+A total of six “ORIGAMI Science” public lectures will be held, and video materials on how to fold 10 origami works will be produced and published.

 [Kyoto Tachibana University]

-Kimono Fashion Show Raw group Kyoto Kimono Project
+Kimono Fashion Show Kyoto Kimono Project

 Implementation Report